Dr. Samuel Turvey

 - 1995-1998: BA (Hons), Biological Sciences, University of Oxford.

-My main interest is the history and prehistory of human-caused extinctions – their geographic, taxonomic and ecological patterns; their drivers, duration and ecosystem impacts; and the usefulness of this environmental history in developing conservation strategies for today’s threatened species.
+I am interested in the history of Late Quaternary human-caused extinctions – their geographic, taxonomic and ecological patterns; their drivers, duration and ecosystem impacts; and the usefulness of this environmental history in developing conservation strategies for today’s threatened species.
+This research has focused mainly on reconstructing pre-human ecosystems and the chronology, dynamics, and patterns of vulnerability and resilience shown by prehistoric and historical-era vertebrate extinctions in evolutionarily innovative and ecologically fragile island systems, and in poorly-studied continental regions such as eastern Asia which are experiencing high levels of modern-day species loss.

-I am also heavily involved with ZSL’s new EDGE of Existence programme, which aims to support conservation projects for evolutionarily distinct and globally endangered species (hence the acronym) – species that represent branches rather than twigs on the Tree of Life – in order to prevent the imminent extinction of disproportionate amounts of biodiversity.
+To complement this research into past extinctions, I am interested in investigating the usefulness of novel sources of data - from historical archives to local ecological knowledge - for establishing a robust scientific evidence-base that can be used to inform effective conservation management, in particular for extremely rare species such as river dolphins, saola, and solenodons, that cannot be studied easily or effectively using standard ecological field methods.
+I am also heavily involved with developing methods for conservation prioritization, and am one of the founders of ZSL’s EDGE of Existence programme, which aims to support conservation projects for evolutionarily distinct and globally endangered species (hence the acronym) – species that represent branches rather than twigs on the Tree of Life – in order to prevent the imminent extinction of disproportionate amounts of biodiversity.

 "We passed slowly between soggy mud banks heavy with wet grass and the skeletons of trees … in front of the ship everything faded into a grey void.
 It was completely silent.
 We stood vigilantly on deck, peering out into the blankness.
 Everything felt poised and expectant...